3sus/phpmyadmin-mysql-vm/README.md

   Open your browser and visit:
   http://localhost:8080/phpmyadmin/

-Notes:
+## Notes

-  Replace 'your_new_password' with a strong password you choose.
+- Replace 'your_new_password' with a strong password you choose.

-  Make sure your VM network is set to NAT for port forwarding to work.
+- Make sure your VM network is set to NAT for port forwarding to work.

-  This setup assumes Apache is your web server.
+- This setup assumes Apache is your web server.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.